Rickets is the softening and weakening of bones in children, usually because of an extreme and prolonged vitamin D deficiency.

 - Dental defects

 You'll likely start by seeing your family doctor or a pediatrician.
-Depending on the cause of your child's symptoms, you may be referred to a specialist.
+Depending on the cause of your child's symptoms, you might be referred to a specialist.

 What you can do

-- Has anyone in your immediate family had similar symptoms?
+- Key personal information, including medications and supplements your child takes and whether anyone in your immediate family has had similar symptoms

 What to expect from your doctor